SWAGS Major Program:

 All majors who are considering theses should consult with members of the Department during their junior year to define a suitable Honors project and to determine whether a member of the Department can serve as an advisor.
 Colleagues from other departments at Amherst or in the Five Colleges may serve as second and third readers.
 Junior SWAGS majors who are studying abroad should communicate with prospective thesis advisors before leaving and while abroad

-Prospective thesis writers must submit a proposal (3 pages plus a bibliography) to the department (firstname.lastname@example.org) in the first week of April.
+Prospective thesis writers must submit a proposal (3 pages plus a bibliography) to the department (email@example.com) by April 6, 2018.
 The proposal should address the following questions:

 - What is your central question, and how does your proposed methodology intend to answer it?
 What are the inter-disciplinary dimensions of your project?
 Which literature is relevant to your project?